 - Blog/Website.
 Optional.
 Similar to social media.
 If you have a blog, website, or a portfolio related to your chosen profession, don’t be afraid to show it off.

 - Photo.
 Problematic.
 Depends on the country.
 In most English-speaking countries, they don’t add a photo.
-See Should You Include a Photo on Your Resume? for a more detailed analysis.
+See Should You Put a Picture on Your Resume for a more detailed analysis.

 Step 3: Begin with your professional summary